Erik holds the distinction as being the only professional golfer in the world to compete with a transplanted heart. In

-Erik was born in Miami Florida where he learned he learned the game of golf at the age of 12.
+Erik was born in Miami Florida where he learned the game of golf at the age of 12.
 Six years later Erik became the #1 ranked junior golfer

 in the United States and the 1998 AJGA Rolex Junior Player of the Year.
 He accepted a scholarship to play golf for the University of Georgia,

-where he went on to become a two time All-American playing on the 2001 Palmer Cup and Walker Cup teams...
+where he went on to become a two time All-American playing on the 2001 Palmer Cup and Walker Cup teams.
+Erik is best known...
 Read more.

 It's an unbelievable story.
 The attitude that it takes to go through something like that, I don't think any of us could possibly understand it.
 There are very few people who have had organ transplants and who have survived and had great lives.
 They understand it.
 But to do what he's doing out here and being a professional and work his way to this level is just remarkable. - Tiger Woods